-Where development does occur, such as residential development, it usually occurs along (or in close proximity to) the major roads and highways in the municipality such as Highway 4 and St. Peter's Fourchu Road, or along private roads.
+Where residential development does occur, it usually locates along (or near) the major roads and highways in the municipality such as Highway 4 and St. Peter's Fourchu Road.
 Because of the limited land use controls that have existed in parts of the municipality, commercial and industrial developments may also be present.
-Council intends to permit a range of uses in the Rural General Zone, including limited commercial and industrial uses, that coincide with the mixed development pattern that has traditionally occurred.
+Council intends to permit a range of uses in the Rural General Zone, including limited commercial and industrial uses, that coincide with the mixed development pattern that was traditionally established.

-Policy 3-7: Council shall, through the Land Use By-law, establish the Rural General Zone.
+Policy 4-6: Council shall, through the Land Use By-law, establish the Rural General Zone.
 This land use zone is intended to support resource-based uses, including, but not limited to, forestry and agriculture, and limited development on existing transportation routes and private roads.

-Policy 3-8: The Rural General Zone shall permit limited residential, commercial, and industrial land uses, in addition to a variety of resource-based and rural land uses including agricultural uses.
+Policy 4-7: The Rural General Zone shall permit limited residential, commercial, and industrial land uses, in addition to a variety of resource-based and rural land uses including agricultural uses.

-Policy 3-9: Council shall consider entering into a development agreement to enable proposals for residential developments with more than three dwelling units and bed and breakfast uses with six or more units in the Rural General Zone.
+Policy 4-8: Council shall consider entering into a development agreement to enable proposals for and home-based business type accommodations with six or more units in the Rural General Zone.
 When considering such developments, special considerations shall be given to the following:

-- (a) that parking areas are planned in a way that they do not create adverse effects on neighbouring properties; - (b) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (c) the proposal complies with the general development agreement approval policies of Section 6.3.2 of this Plan.
+- (a) that the bulk and massing of the buildings are architecturally broken up to create visual interest and to minimize the contrast between the building and its surroundings; - (b) that parking areas are planned in a way that they do not create adverse effects on neighbouring properties; - (c) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (d) the proposal complies with the general development agreement review Policy 7-22.

-Policy 3-10: The Rural General Zone shall be applied on the zoning map of the Land Use By-law to those areas of the municipality which support resource-based uses, low-density development, or are undeveloped, and which have not been identified as possessing significant agricultural potential.
+Policy 4-9: The Rural General Zone shall be applied on the zoning map of the Land Use By-law to those areas of the municipality which support resource-based uses, low-density development, or are undeveloped, and which have not been identified as possessing significant agricultural potential.